 Michigan is my home and I am a local boy through and through: born and raised in Livonia, I attended Stevenson High School, Riley Middle School and Coolidge Elementary.
 Being able to forecast for the region I grew up in is a dream come true.

-I received my Meteorology degree from the Atmospheric, Oceanic and Space Sciences department of the University of Michigan (Go Blue!).
+I received my Meteorology degree from the Atmospheric, Oceanic and Space Sciences department of the University of Michigan.
 In 2012, I was awarded the Certified Broadcast Meteorologist (CBM) seal from the American Meteorological Society.

 According to the AMS, the seal represents that, "the holder meets specific educational and experience criteria and has passed rigorous testing in their knowledge and communication of meteorology and related sciences needed to be an effective broadcast meteorologist."
-After being nominated the previous year, in 2016 I earned my first Emmy for Best Weathercast in Michigan by the National Academy of Television Arts and Sciences.
+I am honored to have won multiple Emmys for Best Weathercast in Michigan by the National Academy of Television Arts and Sciences.

 After interning at Fox 2 News my career started at KDRV in Medford, OR as their morning meteorologist.
-Two years later I jumped to New Orleans, where I became the new weekend (and eventually weekday) meteorologist at WWLTV.
+Two years later I jumped to New Orleans, where I worked at WWL-TV.
 Studying Tropical Meteorology in school helped prepare me for the extensive severe weather coverage we had during hurricane season.
 In 2012, Hurricane Isaac made landfall less than 100 miles south of New Orleans and we were on air 24 hours a day for 5 straight days.
 It was definitely an event that showed me the true power of Mother Nature.